 Editor’s note: This article is part of an occasional series that takes a look at how Napa County’s high housing costs affect local residents and workers.
+Read the second and third stories in the series here.

 Agustina Palafox has dreamed of owning a modest house or mobile home for all of her life.